ttyS0/docker-other-transcode/README.md

 # About

-[Don Melton](http://donmelton.com/) of [Video Transcoding](https://github.com/donmelton/video_transcoding) fame has brought his expertise to hardware accelerated transcoding in the form of [Other Video Transcoding](https://github.com/donmelton/other_video_transcoding).
-While Don covers the installation and usage of `other-transcode` for all normal desktop platforms, this repository's focus is using `other-transcode` as a Docker container.
+[Lisa Melton](http://lisamelton.net/) of [Video Transcoding](https://github.com/lisamelton/video_transcoding) fame has brought his expertise to hardware accelerated transcoding in the form of [Other Video Transcoding](https://github.com/lisamelton/other_video_transcoding).
+While Lisa covers the installation and usage of `other-transcode` for all normal desktop platforms, this repository's focus is using `other-transcode` as a Docker container.

 I have leaned _heavily_ on [Julien Rottenberg's](https://github.com/jrottenberg) [ffmpeg](https://github.com/jrottenberg/ffmpeg) Dockerfiles.